Frequently asked antenatal questions

 Where will my baby be born?

-Miss Mellon provides delivery care at The Portland Hospital for Women and Children, which has an international reputation for clinical excellence.
+Our obstetricians provide delivery care at The Portland Hospital for Women and Children, which has an international reputation for clinical excellence.
 The maternity unit comprises of five delivery suites on a dedicated labour ward, and each delivery suite has its own birthing pool and operating theatre.
 There is a consultant anaesthetist on the delivery suite 24-hours-a-day, providing epidurals and emergency cover.

 On the wards there are 30 bedrooms, all of which are en-suite.
 Experienced medical officers (obstetric, gynaecological, and paediatric) are in the hospital 24 hours a day, to offer assistance and advice in caring for your baby.
 For unexpected emergencies, the maternity service is also supported by a 24 hour on call theatre team, a neonatal intensive care unit and an adult high dependency unit.